 - Rights are a moral concept.
 Morality only pertains to beings with the capacity of choice.
 Animals and insects and Planet Earth do not have rights.
 Irrational men can cause all sorts of damage to all of these, but the concept of rights is inappropriate to address these problems.
 Promoting and advocating rational behaviour is the way to prevent these atrocities of irrational men.
 The term ‘Human’ Rights is a redundancy.
 There is no other kind of rights.

 - Individual men, women and children have rights.
 You cannot grant them or enforce them.
 All you can do is acknowledge them and respect them.
-The demonstration of the recognition of rights is by dealing with al men by reasoned argument, through persuasion and negotiation.
+The demonstration of the recognition of rights is by dealing with all men and women by reasoned argument, through persuasion and negotiation.

 Why you need to know about rights